 Reviews the fundamentals of structure and continues to develop the four language skills: listening, speaking, reading and writing.
 Oral and written exercises are included.
 Reading materials emphasize cultural and contemporary topics.
 Prerequisites: CHIN 102 or its equivalent.
 Credits: 3(3-0).
-Offered when demand is sufficient.
+Offered on a 3-semester rotation.